ComputeCanada/molmodsim-md-theory-lesson-novice/_episodes/08-Preparing_RNA_Silencing_Complex.md

 $ wget https://files.rcsb.org/download/6n4o.pdb
 ~~~
 {: .bash}

-Residue 6 in chain D has only phosphate and thus can not be used as a template.
-To prevent modeRNA from using it we need to delete residue 6.
-Leaving it in PDB file will lead to unwanted results.
+Residue 6 in chain D has only phosphate atoms and thus can not be used as a template.
+To prevent modeRNA from using it, we need to delete residue 6.
+Leaving it in the PDB file will lead to unwanted results.

 Execute the following VMD commands to save chain C and chain D without residue 6:
 ~~~
-mol new 6n4o.pdb
+vmd> mol new 6n4o.pdb
-set sel [atomselect top "chain C or (chain D and not resid 6)"]
-$sel writepdb 6n4o_chains_CD.pdb
+vmd> set sel [atomselect top "chain C or (chain D and not resid 6)"] vmd> $sel writepdb 6n4o_chains_CD.pdb
 ~~~
 {: .bash}